john9francis/sockets_cpp/README.md

 # control c to end process
 docker start zig_dev_con
 ```
-then go into the devcontainers menu and "attach to running container" and choose zig_dev_con
+then go into the devcontainers menu and "attach to running container" and choose zig_dev_con.

+Then I can edit the code from my linux window or my windows window.

 # Dependencies
 1. [Zig](https://ziglang.org/) (for compilation)